Air Raid Sirens

 From Historical Hastings

 Hastings had a number of sirens to give warning of the approach of enemy aircraft during and following WW2.
 These were either mounted at the top of a wooden pole with a control box adjacent, or on the roof of a nearby property, drawing electrical power or steam from the supplies available locally.[1]
-A campaign to raise funds to purchase the siren that stood at the top of Briars Avenue was successful and the siren may now be seen at the Brede 'Giants of Steam' at Brede Waterworks on the first Sunday of every month.
-A video of the siren being tested may be found at this youtube link: Youtube.
+A campaign to raise funds in order to purchase the siren that stood at the top of Briars Avenue was successful and the siren was relocated to the Brede 'Giants of Steam' at Brede Waterworks, then subsequently transferred to Bexhill Museum.
+Thus both the first and last sirens saved in the town were by the family team of Graham and Stuart Davis.
+A video of the siren being tested may be found at this youtube link: Youtube[2].

 The sirens made a very loud and long signal or warning sound.
 For an alert, the siren sound pitch rose and fell alternately, whereas the “All Clear” was a continuous sound from the siren.[3]In the case of the 'steam whistles', an attack was signalled by the whistles sounding intermittently for two minutes, whereas the 'All Clear' was a continuous note for the same duration.